Sail Away

 Finding Position from two observed Altitudes

 Each measured Altitude of a celestial body yields a Line-of-Position (LoP).
-The obtained LoP is a circle on the globe, centered on the Geographical Position (GP) of the observed body at the time of the measurement and the circle radius (R in degrees) is directly related to the measured Altitude (R = 90° - Ho).
-Consequentely, two measured Altitudes yield two "Circles-of-equal-Altitude", which will generally intersect in two different points.
+The obtained LoP is a circle on the globe, centred on the Geographical Position (GP) of the observed body at the time of the measurement and the circle radius (R in degrees) is directly related to the measured Altitude (R = 90° - Ho).
+Consequentially, two measured Altitudes yield two "Circles-of-equal-Altitude", which will generally intersect in two different points.

-Since a careful navigator will always have a resonable good estimate of his current position, one of the two intersection points can be discarded due to it's large distance from the estimated position.
+Since a careful navigator will always have a reasonable good estimate of his current position, one of the two intersection points can be discarded due to it's large distance from the estimated position.
 This makes it possible to uniquely determine the current position from only two Altitude measurements.

 In the following section a mathematical method for finding a position from two observed Altitudes will be described.